 The Smomid is a unique interface/musical instrument created by Nick Demopoulos.
 It's name is an acronym for "String Modeling Midi Device."
 The Smomid hardware looks much like a touch sensitive guitar or bass.
 The Smomid software allows a performer to control many aspects of a performance, including playing melodies, harmonies, controlling beats, basslines, triggering percussion samples, manipulating audio files and more.
 All aspects of a performance can be controlled from a grid on a fretboard and buttons on an instrument body.
 The first Smomid was completed in 2010 and had four strings.
 The second Smomid was completed in June of 2012 and has six strings, two joysticks and eleven high powered LEDs (among other things).

-The Smomid was created out of necessity because a guitar-like midi controller that would enable a performer to interface with a computer was desired.
-It is quite odd that the guitar is the most popular instrument in the world, yet when you walk into a music store there are no guitar midi interfaces, only keyboards.
+The Smomid was created out of necessity because there almost no guitar-like midi controllers commercialy available despite the fact that the guitar is the most popular instrument in the world.
 The Smomid makes uses of several membrane potentiometers knobs, joysticks, Force Sensing Resistors, buttons and two Arduino Mega micro controllers that allows these sensors to interface with a computer or other midi device.

 Please visit the Events page to find out about upcoming events or performances.
 If you have any questions about the Smomid or would like to receive emails about upcoming events please send an email to firstname.lastname@example.org and put "Smomid" in the subject heading.